chaunceygardiner/weewx-loopdata/README.md

                          is specified, all fields are included.

 ## List of all fields available:

+This section list likely fields.
+In reality, LoopData runs through the daily summaries and includes all observations it finds.
+In addition to these observations, LoopData tracks 10m max gusts, baromter rate and windrose.

  * `dateTime`          : The time of this loop packet (seconds since the epoch).
  * `usUnits`           : The units system all obeservations are expressed in.
                        This will be the unit system of the report specified by